entornoseducativos/moodle-mod_qrcode/README.txt

 3) Download and install the GradeQR4Moodle.apk in the app folder onto an Android device (sorry, no iOS version yet).
 Set the token.

-Use:
-Create a new assignment and choose QR Code.
+4) Create a new assignment and choose QR Code.
 Login to your Moodle server using a test student account.
 Scan the QR code for the assignment.
 You should see the max score for that student's assignment uploaded to your Moodle gradebook within a second or two.